react-cosmos/react-cosmos/docs/next.md

 🚀 Open **[localhost:5000](http://localhost:5000)** in your browser.

 That's it.
-You're now running a Server fixtures in React Cosmos!
+You're now running Server fixtures in React Cosmos!

 You can import both Server and Client components in your fixtures, which run on the server by default.
 You can also add the `'use client'` directive to a fixture module (or decorator) if you want use Hooks inside it.